LMCF-IMG/Analysis_Mitochondrial_Ultrastructure_and_Morphology/README.md

 ### Evaluation of quality of trained models by segmentation metrics

 I used [umetrix](https://pypi.org/project/umetrix/) project to evaluate the quality of the resulting trained models.
-It allows us to calculate basic segmentation metrics, e.g. IoU, and confusion matrix, based on which the popular F1 score can be easily calculated.
+It allows us to calculate basic segmentation metrics, e.g. IoU, confusion matrix.
 The project also allows us to evaluate a set of images in a directory in batch mode.
 The inputs to the algorithm are masks found by the trained model and those drawn manually in Labkit.

 >[!TIP]
 >### Preparation of image data for training